Data Governance Standards: How to Build a Foundation for Effective Data Management

 Ensuring data quality requires creating data quality standards that include checks for accuracy, completeness, timeliness, and consistency.

-For example, all customer data might be required to have a verified email address and phone number (completeness).
+All customer data might be required to have a verified email address and phone number (completeness).
 Another requirement might be to ensure data entries are not more than 30 days old (timeliness), are consistent with entries in other systems (consistency), and are checked against external databases for accuracy.

 Data from various sources (like marketing, sales, and customer service databases) should be easily combined for cross-functional analysis.
 This could involve creating a common data model across the organization and using ETL (Extract, Transform, Load) tools.

-For example, all teams might agree to use a standard format for recording customer interactions, so that data from different departments can be combined into a single customer profile.
+All teams might agree to use a standard format for recording customer interactions, so that data from different departments can be combined into a single customer profile.

 Security measures might include encryption, access controls, and regular audits.

-For example, personal customer data might be encrypted both at rest and in transit, and access might be controlled with a role-based access control system.
+Personal customer data might be encrypted both at rest and in transit, and access might be controlled with a role-based access control system.
 Additionally, privacy policies would be put in place in accordance with regulations such as GDPR or LGPD in specific countries.

 Accessibility standards might dictate that all data be stored in a central location that is accessible to all relevant parties, with appropriate access controls.

-For example, all data might be stored in a cloud-based data warehouse that can be accessed by any team member with the necessary permissions.
+All data might be stored in a cloud-based data warehouse that can be accessed by any team member with the necessary permissions.

 Data lifecycle management might involve policies for how long data is stored when it is archived, and when it is destroyed.

-For example, customer data might be retained for 7 years after the last interaction, then archived for a further 3 years, and then destroyed.
+Customer data might be retained for 7 years after the last interaction, then archived for a further 3 years, and then destroyed.

 Compliance standards would be based on relevant laws and regulations.

-For example, there might be a standard for obtaining customer consent before collecting personal data, in accordance with privacy laws.
+There might be a standard for obtaining customer consent before collecting personal data, in accordance with privacy laws.

 Ownership and stewardship policies might assign specific individuals or teams with responsibility for managing specific data assets.

-For example, the marketing team might be assigned as the owner of the customer demographic data, responsible for ensuring its quality.
+The marketing team might be assigned as the owner of the customer demographic data, responsible for ensuring its quality.
 On the other hand, a data steward might be responsible for overseeing the use and protection of the data across the organization.

 Metadata management standards might require that all data be accompanied by descriptive metadata (like data source, date of collection, and the individual who collected it), structural metadata (like the data format and schema), and administrative metadata (like the data ownership and usage restrictions).

-For example, a dataset containing customer survey responses might include metadata on the survey date, the survey creator, the format of the survey responses, and the team responsible for the survey data.
+A dataset containing customer survey responses might include metadata on the survey date, the survey creator, the format of the survey responses, and the team responsible for the survey data.

 These examples illustrate some of the ways in which data governance standards could be applied.
 The specific standards will, of course, depend on the nature of your organization and its data.

-Creating data governance standards: A step-by-step guide
+How to create data governance standards: A step-by-step guide #

 Setting data governance standards is an extensive process that involves understanding the organization’s data landscape and defining clear policies, procedures, roles, and responsibilities.